Mahmoud-s-Khedr/nostream/docs/UDP_MULTICAST_NOSTR.md

 node scripts/udp-nostr-multicast.js
 ```

-Use this when you want a quick yes/no check that multicast loopback works on the current host.
+this one can be used when we want a quick yes/no check that multicast loopback works on the current host.

 ### 2) Enhanced: `udp-nostr-multicast-enhanced.js`